 The Image at left is a book cover.
 Encyclopedias (many are online and there are print encyclopedias you can check out) provide background information about diversity issues which can help you find topic ideas.
 There are also books offering in-depth scholarly analyses on such topics.

 Use keywords like multicultural AND encyclopedia, religion AND encyclopedia, African American* AND encyclopedia, Hispanic* AND encyclopedia, Native American* AND encyclopedia and (gay OR lesbian) AND encyclopedia.
-If interested in Deaf-Blind education, check out the online Gallaudet Encyclopedia.
+If interested in Deaf-Blind education and other topics, check out the online Gallaudet Encyclopedia and the Sage Deaf Studies Encyclopedia.

 The Encyclopedia of African-American Education